Polkadot vs. Cosmos

 Here’s how they’re trying to do that.

 Cosmos has a technology that they call IBC: Inter-Blockchain Communication protocol.
-This is the protocol that is used to connect different blockchain networks.
+This is the protocol that they use to connect different blockchain networks.
 Using IBC, networks can exchange data and tokens, with Cosmos as the bridge between them.
+In this way, Cosmos could be a catalyst for decentralized Dapps, giving developers the confidence that their applications can scale and benefit from the network effect of multiple blockchains.

 Complexity is reduced via a hub and zone model.
 Instead of each blockchain having to connect to every other blockchain, they connect via a centralized hub.
 There is an excellent, in-depth technical explanation of this model available here.